 I strongly recommend watching the video by nutty on YouTube above to get a good idea of how to set it up, and how the effect itself looks.
 He does a fantastic job of showing the plugin’s ins and outs.
 If you’re interested in adding this to your own setup, or at the very least, trying it out, here you go!
 The installation instructions are on the same page.

-Also, please note that this plugin is quite a bit more complicated to use than the other two.
-It was almost eliminated because of that, but the effect that you get out of the transition is worth the complexity, in my opinion.
+Also, please note that this plugin is quite a bit more complicated to use than the other two, but the effect that you get out of the transition is worth the complexity, in my opinion.
 There are a few tutorials on YouTube available for it, so feel free to check those out if you are having a hard time